 So, while only a typography nerd will berate you for not using the two terms correctly, I do think that there can be a practical advantage to knowing the difference between font and typeface.

-Then download our 3 Type Tips PDF to make a real headstart with minimal time investment.
+We’ve got you covered!
+Download our 3 Type Tips PDF to find out the essential criteria to make the right typeface choice, and to make a real headstart in your typographical journey with minimal time investment.

 Piccia Neri’s typography wisdom is the reason the conversion rate on my landing page 4x-ed overnight.
 Literally.